dbybanez/100-days-of-code/r1-log.md

 ### R1D35
 Fixed JNI error.
 IDE setup done.
 Was able to fix the error, I had to remove all Java and then download the JDK zip so I can switch between versions.
 Started learning the basics.

+### R1D36
+Our final project would be to create a facial detection app using Java and to come up with a use case for it.
+To start, I created a simple app that opens the camera of my laptop.